DBrianKimmel/PyHouse/README.rst

 node to have a reboot and continue operations.
 Some status information may be lost as there is no attempt to be a real-time node.

+Configuration files are being split out of the master file and into "Module" files.
+Each module is about equivalent to a python package.

 Organization
 ------------